algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x51 {uint8 start position} {uint8 end position}
 - Stack: ..., A: []byte &rarr; ..., []byte
-- pop a byte-array A. For immediate values in 0..255 S and E: extract a range of bytes from A starting at S up to but not including E, push the substring result.
-If E < S, or either is larger than the array length, the program fails
+- A range of bytes from A starting at S up to but not including E. If E < S, or either is larger than the array length, the program fails
 - Availability: v2

 ## substring3

 - Opcode: 0x52
 - Stack: ..., A: []byte, B: uint64, C: uint64 &rarr; ..., []byte
-- pop a byte-array A and two integers B and C. Extract a range of bytes from A starting at B up to but not including C, push the substring result.
-If C < B, or either is larger than the array length, the program fails
+- A range of bytes from A starting at B up to but not including C. If C < B, or either is larger than the array length, the program fails
 - Availability: v2

 ## getbit

 - Opcode: 0x53
 - Stack: ..., A, B: uint64 &rarr; ..., uint64
-- pop a target A (integer or byte-array), and index B. Push the Bth bit of A.
+- Bth bit of (byte-array or integer) A.
 - Availability: v3

 see explanation of bit ordering in setbit